Hyacinth-Ali/datawarehouse-s3-to-redshift-airflow/README.md

 # Data Pipelines with Apache Airflow (S3 to Redshift with Airflow)

-This is an Apache Airflow ETL data pipeline project that copies datasets from AWS S3, stages them in Redshift, and then transforms the datasets to power analytics teams.
+This is an Apache Airflow ETL data pipelines project that copies datasets from AWS S3, stages them in Redshift, and then transforms the datasets to power analytics teams.

 ## Project Overview
 A music streaming company, Sparkify, has decided that it is time to introduce more automation and monitoring to their data warehouse ETL pipelines and come to the conclusion that the best tool to achieve this is Apache Airflow.